RWM101/Tax-Firm-Data/README.md

-# Project-Data-Analyst
+# Tax Firm Data Analysis
-Analyzing a firm's annual workload, and determining how to distribute that work.
+Analyzing a tax firm's annual workload during busy season, and determining how to distribute that work.

+##The Problem: